-The Canadian Cardiovascular Society published guidelines in 2010 on surgical therapy for atrial fibrillation.
-(39) These guidelines state that there is a high rate of freedom from AF following surgical treatment, 70-85% at one year, but that surgical ablation of AF has not been shown to alter mortality.
+The Canadian Cardiovascular Society published guidelines in 2010 on surgical therapy for AF.(48) These guidelines state that there is a high rate of freedom from AF following surgical treatment, 70% to 85% at 1 year, but that surgical ablation of AF has not been shown to alter mortality.
 The following recommendations were made:

 - Surgical ablation should be undertaken in association with valve surgery and/or CABG in patients with AF when there is a strong desire to maintain sinus, the likelihood of success is high, and the additional risk is low.

 - Patients with asymptomatic lone AF, in whom AF is not expected to affect cardiac outcome, should not undergo surgical ablation.

 - Closure of the left atrial appendage should be undertaken as part of surgical ablation associated with valve surgery and/or CABG.